How to Serve Someone Court Papers Without an Address

 Do Not Give Up If You Can't Find Someone to Serve Court Papers

 It is important to remember not to give up or become despairing if you go to file a lawsuit and discover you do not have a valid address where the other party can be served at.
-You do have options available that can help you locate the other party or, if that is not possible, giving them a reasonable opportunity to know about your suit and their rights.
+The rules for serving legal documents provide you with options available that can help you locate the other party or, if that is not possible, giving them a reasonable opportunity to know about your suit and their rights.

 Ultimately, courts do not expect the impossible from you when it comes to serving lawsuit papers to the other party.
 If you need to serve a party in order to get your case moving, all that the court will require you to do is to make a reasonable attempt under the circumstances to notify the other party.